hereon-GEMS/pydidas/pydidas/docs/source/manuals/global/composite_creator_app_params.rst

         y direction.
 A value of -1 will determine the number of images in y direction automatically based on the number of images in x direction.
+    - composite_image_op (type: str, default: None)
+        The image operation applied to each raw image prior to merging it in the composite image.
+This allows to adjust the image orientation with respect to the scan.
+    - composite_xdir_orientation (type: str, default: left-to-right)
+        The direction of how images are inserted into the composite in x direction.
+Left-to-right starts with low indices (python standard) whereas right-to-left will insert image at the max index position first.
+    - composite_ydir_orientation (type: str, default: left-to-right)
+        The direction of how images are inserted into the composite in y direction.
+Top-to-bottom starts with low indices (python standard) whereas bottom-to-top will insert image at the max index position first.
+Note that the display may be flipped with the origin at the bottom.